phylum-dev/documentation/docs/knowledge_base/policy_development.md

 import future.keywords.if

 test_block_high if {
-    # Evaluate the rule with mocked input.
+    # Mock input
-    reasons := issue with data.issue as {
+    check := issue with data.issue as {
         "tag": "tag",
         "severity": level.HIGH
     }

-    reasons == {"High severity issues must be addressed"}
+    # Evaluate if the set contains the expected result
+    check == {"risk level cannot exceed medium"}
 }

 test_allow_medium if {
-    # Evaluate the rule with mocked input.
+    # Mock input
-    reasons := issue with data.issue as {
+    check := issue with data.issue as {
         "tag": "tag",
         "severity": level.MEDIUM
     }
+    # Evaluate if the set is empty

-    reasons == set()
+    check == set()
 }
 ```

-The test can be executed using `opa test phylum.rego example.rego example_test.rego`.
+This test requires `constants.json` from the Phylum SDK.
+The test can be executed against the Phylum `default.rego` policy using `opa test constants.json default.rego example_test.rego`.

 # Evaluating policies using the Phylum API